-How Component Placement can Make or Break Your Manufacturing Budget
+How Component Placement can Make or Break Your PCB Machine Manufacturing Budget

 With each new PCB design, there comes a time when you must make decisions based on more than performance alone.
 Physical space is easily overlooked in the world of equations, schematics, and oscilloscopes—we'll often focus on signal integrity over such mundanities as component volume.
 In the days of room-filling computers, we didn’t have to be deliberate with our space.
 However, cost, time and space requirements have obviously changed.
 There is now a point in every designer’s journey where the reality of their budget (or lack thereof) smacks them square in the face, and we must turn to assessing the cost implications of our decisions—particularly how our board layout affects manufacturing costs.
 We've come a long way in both scalability of components and our knowledge of component placement.
 Learning from our mistakes, we can identify some key areas that can help keep your design to a more budget-friendly range.